Landcruiser87/pyonrpi/rp4.md

 This command downloads the latest package information from the repositories defined in /etc/apt/sources.list.
 It does not install or upgrade any software.

 #### Upgrade System Packages:
-his command performs the actual upgrade of all installed packages.
+This command performs the actual upgrade of all installed packages.
 It is critical to use full-upgrade rather than the more common apt upgrade.
 The upgrade command will never remove existing packages, even if removal is required to resolve a dependency conflict.
 The full-upgrade command will remove packages if necessary to complete a system-wide upgrade.
-After updating, the raspi-config tool ($ sudo raspi-config) can be run to set system-level options like the timezone, which can be important for cron scheduling or if you didn't set it at the point of image creation.
+After updating, the raspi-config tool `sudo raspi-config` can be run to set system-level options like the timezone, which can be important for cron scheduling or if you didn't set it at the point of image creation.

 ## Part 2 Enviroment management.